|

 All complex organisms begin life as a single cell, a zygote.

-enough cells are present to trigger a specialization of labor.
-The collective
+enough cells are present to trigger a specialization of functions.
+The collective labors of the resulting specialized cells constitute

 During embryological development, a cell that is a progenitor